rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ## Upcoming release webinar

-Join members of the Kubernetes v1.33 release team on **Friday, May 16th 2025 at 4:00 PM (UTC)**, to learn about the release highlights of this release, as well as deprecations and removals to help plan for upgrades.
+Join members of the Kubernetes v1.33 Release Team on **Friday, May 16th 2025 at 4:00 PM (UTC)**, to learn about the release highlights of this release, as well as deprecations and removals to help plan for upgrades.
 For more information and registration, visit the [event page](https://community.cncf.io/events/details/cncf-cncf-online-programs-presents-cncf-live-webinar-kubernetes-133-release/)